Posted in | News | Technology

 Background

 Neuro-responsive environments under Construction 5.0 are intersections of neurology, architectural design, and sustainability.
-They use innovative technologies to adjust to people’s demands and behaviors dynamically.
+They use innovative technologies to dynamically adjust to people’s demands and behaviors.
 However, the research on integrating BIM and BCIs into architectural design to facilitate improved human-environment interactions is lacking.

 Methods

-A survey was conducted to gather the feedback of 130 participants on their experiences and attitudes toward incorporating BCI and BIM technologies in residential environments.
-The feedback was collected using a Likert-scale questionnaire with five response types, ranging from “1-Strongly Disagree” to “5-Strongly Agree”
+A survey was conducted to gather feedback from 130 participants on their experiences and attitudes toward incorporating Brain-Computer Interface (BCI) and Building Information Modeling (BIM) technologies in residential environments.
+Feedback was collected using a Likert-scale questionnaire with five response options, ranging from “1-Strongly Disagree” to “5-Strongly Agree.”

-The survey instrument underwent multiple validation steps to ensure reliability.
-Feedback from a pilot phase with a small group of subject-matter experts was used to adjust the instrument for better user-friendliness and focus on critical constructs.
+The survey instrument underwent a rigorous validation process to ensure reliability.
+A pilot phase with a small group of subject-matter experts provided feedback that led to refinements, enhancing user-friendliness and focusing on key constructs.

-Additionally, Cronbach’s alpha, a statistical parameter, was used to ensure internal consistency in the survey.
-Through the survey, the concept of Sustainable Neuro-Responsive Environments was introduced and designed to adapt to occupants’ psychological and physiological needs.
-Environmental factors, such as lighting, temperature, and spatial arrangements, were optimized to enhance comfort and well-being using BCI.
-Notably, a continuous feedback loop was established to make the BCI-BIM system responsive to the changing needs of inhabitants.
+To assess internal consistency, Cronbach’s alpha was used.
+The survey also introduced the concept of Sustainable Neuro-Responsive Environments, designed to adapt to occupants’ psychological and physiological needs.
+Key environmental factors, such as lighting, temperature, and spatial arrangements, were optimized to enhance comfort and well-being through BCI technology.
+A continuous feedback loop was established to ensure that the BCI-BIM system remained responsive to inhabitants' evolving needs.

-Noninvasive electroencephalographic (EEG) technology was used during data collection to monitor brain activity in real time.
-Additionally, qualitative methods, including surveys, interviews, and ethnographic studies, were employed to gain deeper insights into residents’ experiences and interactions with the built environment.
+Noninvasive electroencephalographic (EEG) technology was also utilized during data collection to monitor brain activity in real-time.
+Additionally, qualitative methods—including surveys, interviews, and ethnographic studies—were used to gain deeper insights into residents' experiences and interactions with the built environment.

 Results and Discussion